 - Portable toilets are maintained once a week, use at your own risk

 - Stay home if you are sick

-- Wash hands thoroughly after visiting parks and trails
+- Wash hands thoroughly after visiting parks and trails and playing on playgrounds

 Members who are on monthly billing will not be billed in April or May.
 Annual members who have prepaid their membership will receive a credit equal to two months of their annual membership fee.
 The credit will be on your household account.
 Seasonal memberships were cancelled effective March 16 and members will receive a credit on their household account.

 The city is cancelling all rentals through Tuesday, June 30.
 This is based on guidance from the Minnesota Department of Health to help slow the spread of COVID-19.
 This includes:

 - Cancelling gatherings of 50 or more people

 - Cancelling smaller gatherings that do not allow for social distancing